Click & Collect or 24hr Dispatch*

 What Is a Balance Bike?

-A balance bike is a pedal-free bike designed to help children learn balance and steering before moving onto pedals.
-Instead of pedalling, your child sits comfortably and pushes along with their feet, gradually lifting them as their confidence grows.
+A balance bike is a pedal-free bike that helps children learn balance and steering before they ever deal with pedals.
+Instead of pedalling, your child sits comfortably and pushes along with their feet, gradually lifting them into a glide as their confidence grows.

-It feels simple because it is simple.
+It feels simple because it is.
 There are no training wheels to lean on and no extra moving parts to distract from the core skill.
 Children learn by moving naturally, correcting naturally, and building trust in their own body as they ride.

-The real advantage: balance bikes teach the part of riding that children actually need most.
+The real advantage: a balance bike teaches the part of riding children actually need most.
 Once balance is there, pedals tend to come much more easily.

 What Age Should a Child Start a Balance Bike?

-Most children can start earlier than many parents expect.
-The right age depends less on a strict number and more on your child’s confidence, coordination, and ability to sit with both feet flat on the ground.
+Most children can start earlier than parents expect.
+The right age depends less on a strict number and more on your child's confidence, coordination, and whether they can sit with both feet flat on the ground.
+For a deeper look, see our dedicated guide on what age to start a balance bike.

 12 months – 2 years